Torus fibrations and localization of index III: Vanishing theorem for -acyclic compatible systems

 \begin{lemma} For each $(y,t)\in Y\times [0,1]$ let $(L_{(y,t)},\nabla_{(y,t)})$ be the restriction of the pull-back of $(L\times [0,1],\nabla)$ to $S^1\times\{(y,t)\}$ by the multiplication map $S^1\times Y\times [0,1]\to Y\times [0,1]$.
 There exixts an $S^1\times K$-invariant open neighborhood $Y''$ of $Y^{S^1}$ in $\nu^{S^1}$ such that for each $(y,t)\in (Y''\setminus Y^{S^1})\times [0,1]$ the $S^1$-invariant part of the de Rham cohomology $H^*(S^1;(L_{(y,t)},\nabla_{(y,t)}))^{S^1}$ is zero. \end{lemma} \begin{proof} This lemma follows from Lemma~\ref{vanishing of cohomology} for $M:=Y'\times [0,1]$. \end{proof}

-\begin{proof}[Proof of Proposition~\ref{comparison}] By Lemma~\ref{vanishing of cohomology for family} and the same construction in Lemma~\ref{G-acyclicity} we have a one parameter family of $K$-equivariant $S^1$-acyclic system on $Y''$.
-Then the poropsition follows from the defomation invariance of the index and the exicition prpoerty. \end{proof}
+\begin{proof}[Proofof Proposition~\ref{comparison}] By Lemma~\ref{vanishing of cohomology for family} and the same construction in Lemma~\ref{G-acyclicity} we have a one parameter family of $K$-equivariant $S^1$-acyclic system on $Y''$.
+Then the propsition follows from the deformation invariance of the index and the exicition prpoerty. \end{proof}